-The Government is to launch a new bid to close down websites which promote violent Muslim extremism, Home Secretary Jacqui Smith said today.
+The Government is making a new attempt to close down websites which promote violent Muslim extremism, Home Secretary Jacqui Smith said yesterday.

-In her first major speech on the subject, she revealed that she will meet members of the online industry in the next few weeks to decide how to crack down on al Qaida-inspired sites.
+She revealed that she will meet members of the online industry to decide how to crack down on al Qaida-inspired sites.

 Illegal material will be tracked down and removed, using tactics already deployed against online paedophiles, she said.

-"If we are ready and willing to take action to stop the grooming of vulnerable young people on social networking sites, then I believe we should also take action against those who groom vulnerable people for the purposes of violent extremism," Ms Smith said.
+"If we are ready and willing to take action to stop the grooming of vulnerable young people on social networking sites, then I believe we should also take action against those who groom vulnerable people for the purposes of violent extremism," Redditch MP Ms Smith said.

 "In the next few weeks, I will be talking to industry and critically to those in the community about how best to do this, how best to identify material that is drawing vulnerable young people into violent extremism.

 "Where there is illegal material on the net, I want it removed."

 She added: "The internet is not a no-go area for government.

-We are already working closely with the communications industry to take action against paedophiles and, together, we have improved the way that instances of possible abuse can be reported by internet users."
+"We are already working closely with the communications industry to take action against paedophiles and, together, we have improved the way that instances of possible abuse can be reported by internet users."